mi-classroom/mi-web-technologien-beiboot-ss2026-magrund/docs/0003-Gesture-Library-API-and-Refactoring.md

 - Gesture-specific helper functions like distance checks and angle heuristics.
 - DOM rendering helpers for pose and hand overlays.
 - The demo bootstrap in [src/main.ts](../src/main.ts).
-- Built-in gesture definitions as concrete implementation objects.
+- The concrete gesture detection logic behind the built-in definitions.

 These modules can change without forcing changes for consumers, as long as the public functions above keep their contract.